 - To get a list of jobs:

-- To retry
+pandamon user.othrif - To retry

-:pandamon | awk '$1 ~ /finished/ {print $2}' | panda-resub-taskid
+finished:pandamon | awk '$1 ~ /finished/ {print $2}' | panda-resub-taskid - To retry

-:pandamon | awk '$1 ~ /failed/ {print $2}' | panda-resub-taskid
+failed:pandamon | awk '$1 ~ /failed/ {print $2}' | panda-resub-taskid

 Tricks from Kirill